 Some examples of cardboard grades include corrugated cardboard, such as the boxes many products are shipped in, and large thick walled cardboard boxes from various manufacturing operations.

 4. There is different equipment required for each grade.

 When recycling cardboard in large quantities, there are different types of equipment that may be used to process your waste.
 Some equipment may be for cardboard collection while other equipment is for processing the cardboard itself.

 Some examples of cardboard collection equipment include compactors, vertical balers, and horizontal balers.
 A baler will compress and flatten your cardboard waste so that it takes up less storage space and is more efficient to ship.

 If you’re partnering with a commercial waste collection company, your cardboard may be collected by that company’s roll-off trucks or tractor-trailers.
 Then, the cardboard is taken to a recycling facility, where it is processed and prepared for shipment to paper mills for use as a raw material.

-While cardboard recycling may seem like a challenge for your company, it doesn’t have to be!
+While recycling cardboard may seem like a challenge for your company, it doesn’t have to be!

-To make the most of your cardboard waste, you can partner with a commercial waste disposal company, like Generated Material Recovery.
+To make the most of your cardboard waste, you can partner with a commercial waste disposal company, like Generated Materials Recovery.
 Companies like GMR have in-depth experience with providing manufacturing and unique industrial solutions to achieve their sustainability goals.

 All in all, with the expertise of companies like GMR, you can rest assured that your cardboard waste disposal needs will be met.